vincentIsGood/YourAIDatabase/README.md

 Then, head to [http://127.0.0.1:5022/app/](http://127.0.0.1:5022/app/)

 ### Command line
-Manually modifying source code MAY be needed. (in the `configs/` folder)

 Steps to add and query documents:

 1. `adddata.py` will automatically import `docs/*` files into Chroma db.
 And it is not recommended to put the same file into `docs/` directory because it will be reimported.